 That’s been one of our best investments because it’s been cash flow positive, which Helen has mentioned in regards to her commercial properties, cash flow positive.
 It does help in regards to it all.
 It’s definitely helped us grow and build upon our portfolio because from that cash flow positive, it’s helped us pay off our house quicker.
 It’s helped us grow up into other investments and things like that.

 You need to be able to implement the strategies that you want to use and Sukkarieh tells us about the type of mindset you need to have.

 Trying to find true value.
-I think that comes down to really all sorts of investments is trying to really gauge what is true value because even though it’s marketed out and if they’re a real estate agent or et Cetera, they may market something out at 650 but you may say, you know what, this property’s worth 750 and they are marketing it all wrong.
+I think what it comes down to in regards really all sorts of investments is trying to really gauge what is true value because even though it’s marketed out and if they’re a real estate agent or et cetera, they may market something out at 650 but you may say, you know what, this property’s worth 750 and they are marketing it all wrong.
 And this is the reason why.

 It is valuable for you to know what is happening in your local area to gain an understanding of the market.

-It is always a positive to be inquisitive and continue to learn about your field.
+It is always positive to be inquisitive and continue to learn about your field.

 Sukkarieh helps people take back control over their own financial situation and talks about the results you might see if you do.